pankaja-shree/messenger-bot-tutorial/README.md

     ![Alt text](/demo/shot3.jpg)

+3. In the Webhooks section, subscribe to bot page in app dashboard and you should start receiving messages to webhook

-3. Get a Page Access Token and save this somewhere.
+4. Get a Page Access Token and save this somewhere.

     ![Alt text](/demo/shot2.jpg)

-4. Go back to Terminal and type in this command to trigger the Facebook app to send messages.
+5. Go back to Terminal and type in this command to trigger the Facebook app to send messages.
 Remember to use the token you requested earlier.

     ```bash
     curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"